You are $75 away from free shipping

 When using a makeup remover, don’t rub your eyes.
 Rubbing and tugging on your individual lashes is going to have the unwanted consequence of pulling on your natural lashes—which can result in your real lashes falling out.
 Instead of rushing and rubbing at your eyes, gently press the cotton pad against your lashes and hold it there to allow the micellar water to work its magic on your lash glue—no harsh rubbing required.

-Now that you know how to apply and how to remove individual lashes, why not learn about another false lash option?
+Now that you know how to apply and remove individual lashes, why not learn about another false lash option?
+You’ve probably seen this one all over social media and YouTube lately!
 Here’s How to Put on Magnetic Lashes.

 Sign up for the latest beauty news, product samples and coupons